Symbols like © ® ™ and special characters often need to be inserted into content.

-(Insert Character button – WordPress Content Editor)
+(Insert Custom Character button – WordPress Content Editor)

-Here are some popular HTML characters:
+Here are some examples of popular HTML character entities:

 - When you click on the Select custom character symbol in the Visual Editor, WordPress places the character entity code for you into your content.
 If you’re working in Text Editor mode, you can also add a character entity by just typing in the code directly (or using the plugin shown in the tutorial below).

-Using Smilies In WordPress
+Using Smileys In WordPress

-Smilies, also known as “emoticons,” are used to convey emotions in your writing.
+Smileys, also known as “emoticons,” are used to convey emotions in your writing.
 They can be used to brighten up your posts, express disapproval, confusion, sadness, anger, etc… 🙂

 By default, WordPress automatically converts text smilies to graphic images.
 Thus, when you type 😉 in your post you see 😉 when you preview or publish your post.